-Partial taxation procedure: The partial taxation procedure was introduced as part of the second series of corporate tax reforms in order to alleviate the burden of double taxation.
+Partial taxation procedure: The partial taxation procedure was introduced as part of the second series of corporate tax reforms in order to prevent double taxation.
 This applies if dividends are first taxed as the profit of a company and then taxed as the income of a shareholder.
-Certain changes to the current system are due to be undertaken as part of the third series of corporate tax reforms.
-These include the abolition of a minimum shareholding, the expansion of the procedure to include profit-sharing certificates and a limit to the level of relief granted.
+The procedure for the Confederation and the cantons is to be harmonised within the scope of the third series of corporate tax reforms, whereby relief is to be introduced overall at the level of the assessment basis.
+Moreover, relief is to be limited to 30%.